 The global shift to remote work has accelerated the digital migration into the cloud and is hastening the age of ubiquitous Artificial Intelligence and widespread 5G implementation.
 Meanwhile, as obituaries are being written for Moore’s Law – the theory that computing power doubles every two years – a new generation of computational breakthroughs are being enabled by recent advances in NAND flash technology.

 A building boom, if you will, is taking place in the design of solid-state drives.
 This breakthrough is increasing the accessibility of cloud data centers and multi-terabyte mobile devices at a time when remote working situations have made them more important.
 While Moore's Law led to lower costs for computational power and storage, the shift to cloud computing made bandwidth the most expensive bottleneck to innovation.
 Now, memory is the frontier.
+The first big NAND advance happened a little less than a decade ago with the move from 2D to 3D, which was tantamount to replacing a single-story city block with a multi-story building, increasing capacity in the same space.

 At first, that skyscraper was only 32 layers tall.
 While they became more expensive to make, the benefits were huge: lower cost per gigabit, reduced power consumption, increased reliability, and better data-write performance.
 It became obvious that innovation in NAND technology could mitigate the limits of Moore’s Law and create new markets, one of which was enabling mobile devices to break the terabyte barrier.